zlatnaspirala/safir/README.md

-# Serbon
+# Popular Destroyer

-### Tech: Typescript/JavaScript ECMA6 Template Literals, CustomEvents, Custom Tags.
+### Tech: Based on Typescript/ECMA6 programming paradigms builded on Template Literals, CustomEvents, Custom Tags.
 ### Alternative software - High Performace
+### Objective:
-### Objective: Must be simple and usefull.
-Performace must be `100%` full PWA
+ - Must be simple and usefull.
+ - Performace must be `100%`with full PWA support.
+ - For any platform adapted.

 ## Basics